australia outback

 If you want to bypass Adelaide, go to Murray Bridge and Mannum.
 The latter is really nice, and has a lovely caravan park on the banks of the Murray.

-There are so many ways to drive to the Flinders Ranges, and all routes are quite nice.
-You can go one way via Burra and Orroroo straight to Hawker, and the parallel Main North Road from Quorn to Melrose and Claire when you go back.
+There are so many ways to drive to the Flinders Ranges, and all routes are quite enjoyable.
+You can go one way via Burra and Orroroo straight to Hawker, and then drive the parallel Main North Road from Quorn to Melrose and Claire when you go back.

-The main road to Marree from Hawker via Leigh Creek bypasses the Flinders Ranges.
+The main road to Marree from Hawker via Leigh Creek bypasses the Flinders Ranges National Park.
 Perhaps you have some time to explore the Ranges when you return, it's worthwhile.

 Once you arrive in Marree, you are on the junction of the famous Oodnadatta and Birdsville Tracks.
 From here all roads are unsealed, but usually in fairly good condition.

-However, you should ask when you hire the campervan if you can go on the Oodnadatta Track, and the insurance covers unsealed roads.
-You really won't need a 4 wheel drive when you drive from Marree to William Creek, but the vehicle should have a bit clearance.
+However, you should ask when you hire the campervan if you can go on the Oodnadatta Track, and whether or not the insurance covers unsealed roads.
+You really won't need a 4 wheel drive when you drive from Marree to William Creek, but the vehicle should have a bit ground clearance.

 Check out my Oodnadatta Track section for more information.
 Marree has two campgrounds and William Creek has one.